srgrr/RoundCreator/README.md

 Since RoundCreator is written in Python you should expect it to work in Windows too.
 However, there are two unadressed issues:
 * The compile script will have the sh extension
+* The `--command` flag defaults to a linux command
+* Many Windows coders use MinGW instead of gcc.
+The compile command may not work.
-* The `--command` flag defaults to a linux command These two issues can be addressed by using some sort of unix terminal in windows instead of `cmd.exe`
+These issues can be addressed by using some sort of unix terminal in windows instead of `cmd.exe` and gcc instead of MinGW.